 Common Causes of Slip and Fall Accidents in Elgin

-An accident can occur anywhere, sometimes forever changing the life of the unfortunate victim and it is important to hold property owners accountable when their actions contributed to the catastrophic result.
+Accidents can occur anywhere, sometimes forever changing the lives of the unfortunate victims.
+When this occurs, it is important to hold property owners accountable when their actions contributed to the catastrophic result.
 When determining whether a property owner, management company or employer is responsible for an accident, we consider what reasonable actions others would take in a similar situation.
 Here are some examples of cases where the property owner or employer may be held liable.

 - Failure to remove snow or ice— during inclement weather, it is the property owner’s responsibility to clear sidewalks leading into the building and to plow parking lots so that tenants and guests can walk into and out of the building without fear of hitting a patch of black ice.

-- Poorly maintained guardrails— failure to properly install or inspect guardrails has contributed to a number of falls from balconies and other elevated structures.
-It is the duty of property managers to make sure that balconies are properly equipped and that rails are repaired regularly.
+- Poorly maintained guardrails— failure to correctly install or inspect guardrails has contributed to some falls from balconies and other elevated structures.
+Property managers must make sure that balconies are properly equipped and that rails are regularly repaired.

 - Slippery floors— maintenance staff is required to mark off areas that have recently been mopped or are wet due to the accumulation of water from inclement water or maintenance issues.
-Without a warning indicating that floors may be slick, guests may be easily injured.
+Without warning indicating that floors may be slick, guests might be injured.